TatianaVeda/Golang_bookworms/README.md

 ```
 to get a general idea of ​​how much space images, containers, networks, and volumes are taking up.

-Using Docker Compose can simplify managing multi-container applications.
-If your project scales to include additional services (e.g., Redis, Nginx), Docker Compose becomes invaluable.

 ## Usage